1 sen coin: Shōwa (1927–1953)

-Production of the one sen coin continued during Emperor Shōwa's 2nd year of reign in 1927, using the paulownia design.
-Meanwhile events around the world including the Great Depression were leading up to another world war.
+One sen coins were minted again during Emperor Shōwa's 2nd year of reign (1927) using the Taishō era paulownia design.
+Meanwhile, events around the world including the Great Depression were leading up to another world war.
 Japan was pushed into a militaristic regime by 1933, and started stockpiling nickel as war materials.
 The Second Sino-Japanese War broke out in 1937 and a National Mobilization Law was declared in the following year.
 This action suspended the coinage act of 1897 and allowed the Japanese government to issue temporary subsidiary coins without obtaining approval from the Imperial Diet.
 New brass coins featuring a crow design on the obverse replaced the old copper paulownia coins on June 1, 1938.
 Brass was chosen as the previous composition contained tin which was a military-important metal not produced in Japan.
-The new crow design with waves and eight ridge mirrors on the back was made by combining submissions from a public offering.

-On November 29, 1938 the act was revised and one sen coins were struck in aluminum as copper was needed for munitions.
+The "crow" design with waves on the obverse, and eight ridge mirrors on the reverse was made by combining submissions from a public offering.
+On November 29, 1938, the act was revised and one sen coins were struck in aluminum as copper was needed for munitions.
 The diameter of the one sen coin was reduced from 23 down to 17.6mm, while the weight dropped from 3.75 to 0.90 grams.
 Although the coins were now smaller and lighter, the crow and waves design did not change.

-Using aluminum allowed coins to be produced in large numbers because the alloy is naturally soft, did not require annealing, and extended the life of the dies.
+By using aluminum, one sen coins were produced in large amounts as the alloy is naturally soft, did not require annealing, and extended the life of the dies.
 The design of the one sen coin changed again in 1941, featuring Mount Fuji on the reverse representing Hakkō ichiu.
 The obverse side shows the character "ichi" or "one" representing the value of the coin.
 This feature was allegedly handwritten by Isao Kawada, who was the minister of finance at the time.
-The diameter of the coin was reduced from 17.6 to 16mm while the weight dropped from 0.90 to 0.65 grams.
-In April 1943 the Japanese government announced plans to use tin in coinage as aluminum was now needed for more aircraft.
-One sen coins had their aluminum content dropped this year from 0.65 to 0.55g.
-As World War II drew to a close the amount of available aluminum became depleted.
+The diameter of the coin was also reduced from 17.6 to 16mm while the weight dropped from 0.90 to 0.65 grams.
+In April 1943 the Japanese government announced plans to use tin in coinage as aluminum was needed for more aircraft.
+This shift did not happen right away as one sen coins had their aluminum content dropped from 0.65 to 0.55g that year.
+However, as World War II dragged on the amount of available aluminum was eventually depleted.